-- TimeZone: By default, this field will choose the 'local' timezone for the user's machine.
+- TimeZone: This field will default choose the 'local' timezone for the user's machine.
 Users can change the timezone by selecting their choice from the drop-down menu and re-launching PlanetTogether for the changes to take full effect.
-Users can be imported with their TimeZone, however, the value that they will import is different from the values displayed in the control.
+In addition, users can be imported with their TimeZone.
+However, the value that they will import is different from the values displayed in control.
 Please refer to the following list of valid import values for TimeZones:

 (Note - This feature is available in versions 11.42.12 and later)

 |Dateline Standard Time||GMT Standard Time||Central Asia Standard Time|